 The second strategy of the Wealth Triangle requires the development of a scalable business:

-- It is a business that you can grow with limited overheads and infrastructure.
+- It is a business you can grow with limited overheads and infrastructure.

 - Your business system works for you.

-- You need a full developed entrepreneurial mindset.
+- You need a fully developed entrepreneurial mindset.

 Notes on the second component: